bmeddeb/gitbench/docs/advanced/datetime-handling.md

 # Working with Dates and Times

-GitFleet provides helper methods for working with dates and times from Git provider APIs.
+gitbench provides helper methods for working with dates and times from Git provider APIs.
 This guide explains how to use them correctly, especially when performing date arithmetic.

 ## Date Fields in API Responses